Best filter coffee machines: The best automatic drip-brew, pour-over, and manual coffee makers

 A final reason to buy is that it’s easy to keep clean – its filter holder and jug can be rinsed under the tap and are dishwasher safe, plus a drip-stop feature means no splashes on the hotplate.

 Key specs – Size: 24 x 21 x 33.5cm (WDH); Type: standard filter; Features: 15-minute auto-off, 20, 40 and 60-minute keep warm programmers

 2. Clever Dripper: The best manual filter coffee maker

 Using it couldn’t be easier.
 Simply pop a paper filter inside, add some coffee grounds, then pour in the hot water and wait.
-After a couple of minutes you can release the valve and allow the coffee to pour into your cup below.
-As the coffee grounds are immersed in water for a period of time, the Clever Dripper is nowhere near as finicky about grind size and dosage as pour-over filters such as the Hario V60 – and you can maximise flavour by changing the brewing time.
+After a couple of minutes, you can release the valve and allow the coffee to pour into your cup below.
+As the coffee grounds are immersed in water for a period of time, the Clever Dripper is nowhere near as finicky about grind size and dosage as pour-over filters such as the Hario V60 – and you can maximize flavor by changing the brewing time.

 Key specs – Size: 12.7 x 15.2 x 15.2cm (WDH); Type: manual dripper; Features: None

 3. Melitta AromaElegance Deluxe Filter Coffee Machine: The best luxury filter coffee machine